-Imagine if Johnny Cash, Bob Marley and Joan of Arc were one woman.
-Now, imagine that woman gathering a band of eclectic musicians on a crusade to expand the bounds of Country music.
-The Evangenitals, founded by playwright/director Juli Crockett and opera, jazz & gospel singer Lisa Dee are an alt-country/Americana love revolution made flesh for your listening pleasure.
+Founded by playwright/director Juli Crockett and opera, jazz & gospel singer Lisa Dee, The Evangenitals are an alt-country/Americana love revolution made flesh for your listening pleasure.
 On a quixotic crusade in the key of life hell-bent on breaking hearts open, they are a genre-bending, ever-creating force of nature.

-The Evangenitals boast one of the most eclectic resumes in the indie music world.
-As live performers, they’ve built a fiercely loyal following through a thousand shows at clubs, coffee houses and festivals throughout the world (including Scotland’s prestigious Edinburgh Fringe Festival).
+Boasting one of the most eclectic resumes in the indie music world, as live performers, they’ve built a fiercely loyal following through a thousand shows at clubs, coffee houses and festivals throughout the world (including Scotland’s prestigious Edinburgh Fringe Festival and most recently, The Melissa Etheridge Cruise!)
 Their shows are notable for music that can be bawdy and rollicking in one moment, and, in the next, sufficiently mysterious and haunting to make the rowdiest of beer brawlers pause, turn toward the stage and listen.

-The group’s current lineup consists of principal writer/vocalist Juli Crockett, gospel/jazz singer Lisa Dee (Selah Gospel Choir), bassist Joey Maramba (John Cale), Andrea Baker (The Moth Mainstage) on fiddle, keyboardist Michael Feldman (Cousin Junebug), Cody Farwell (Goodnight Cody) on guitar/lap steel, Danny Graziani (DoSomething) on viola and harmonica, and Rob Shaffer (Ninja Academy) on drums and percussion.
-Mandolinist Daniel Mark (Dustbowl Revival), accordionist Odious Ari DeSano, and additional drummer/percussionist Nick Stone (Pixarmonic Orchestra) occasionally makes an appearance as well.
+The group’s current lineup consists of principal writer/vocalist Juli Crockett, gospel/jazz singer Lisa Dee (Selah Gospel Choir), bassist Joey Maramba (John Cale), Andrea Baker (The Moth Mainstage) on fiddle, keyboardist Michael Feldman (Cousin Junebug), Cody Farwell (Goodnight Cody) on guitar/lap steel, Danny Graziani (DoSomething) on viola, electric mandolin and harmonica, and Rob Shaffer (Ninja Academy) and Nick Stone (Pixarmonic Orchestra) on drums and percussion.
+Mandolinist Daniel Mark (Dustbowl Revival) and accordionist Odious Ari DeSano occasionally make appearances as well.

 Combining pioneer lineage with a love of performing arts, the Evangenitals take listeners on a journey of passion and creative freedom, embracing all of life as source material.